 - Squat and deadlift variations

 "If you want to take the intensity up, you can always add extra resistance by using a loop band (mini band) or holding a dumbbell or kettlebell," adds Froerer.
 Try working your glutes two to three times per week along with other body parts.
 Remember to continue challenging yourself with increased resistance.
 "This will take time to develop, and adherence to consistency with progressive overload and a proper nutrition plan will be critical," says Froerer.

 Don't neglect the rest of your leg muscles either, especially the hamstrings (back of your thighs), which tend to be weaker in most people than the quadriceps (front of your thighs).
 "When both the glutes and hamstrings are developed, you will see the coveted “glute-ham tie in.”
 The best way to improve your glute-ham tie in is to strengthen your glutes, strengthen your hamstrings, and get leaner," advises Froerer.

 Read on for our trainers' top 15 glute exercises.

-Looking to target the upper area of your booty?
+Looking to target the upper area of your bum?
 "This is really good to lift the top muscle of the butt called the [gluteus] medius," says Winhoffer.
 "That's the one that gives you the shelf you can rest your margarita on top of."
-Since this move requires side to side motion, it gives your obliques a great workout too.
+Since this move requires side to side motion, it gives your obliques a great workout, too.

 - Start on your knees with your arms at your sides.